 The quaint town of Seltjarnarnes sits just outside Reykjavik on a peninsula, surrounded by the deep blue sea and beautiful nature reserves.
-You can view the Northern Lights clearly from Grótta Lighthouse during winter months.
+You can view the Northern Lights clearly from Grótta Lighthouse during the winter months.
 In the summer, birdwatching and seaside walks are popular pastimes.
 This charming township also boasts a fascinating Medical History Museum and a star observatory.

 Harpa Concert Hall

 No Reykjavik City Guide is complete without a visit to this gem!
 Harpa Concert Hall sits on the waterfront in Reykjavik – a glistening glass structure reflecting the myriad colors of Iceland’s changing skies.
 The concert hall opened to huge fanfare in 2011 and has since hosted some of the world’s most iconic artists.
-It’s home to Iceland’s Symphony Orchestra and the Icelandic Opera.
+Moreover, it’s home to Iceland’s Symphony Orchestra and the Icelandic Opera.
 Visitors can take a tour of the 1,800-seat auditorium, enjoy a thrilling performance or dine in one of the hall’s two restaurants.

 Perlan sits on the edge of Reykjavik.
 This interactive Icelandic museum is easily recognizable by the glass dome which sits atop the structure.
-The dome doubles as a revolving restaurant, offering incredible panoramic vistas of the city, coastline and surrounding countryside.
+The dome also doubles as a revolving restaurant, offering incredible panoramic vistas of the city, coastline, and surrounding countryside.
 Perlan also hosts the Wonders of Iceland exhibition, where visitors can learn about volcanos, tectonic plates, and geothermal regions.
 There’s an underwater adventure, a real ice cave to explore, and a planetarium where you can discover Aurora Borealis and delve deep into the mysteries of the universe!

 Dining & Nightlife